lespistes/.github/profile/README.md

 ## The idea

-A **champ de pistes** is a conceptual tape recorder with a potentially unbounded number of tracks called **pistes**, numbered 1, 2, 3, etc.
+A **champ de pistes** is a conceptual tape recorder with a potentially unbounded number of tracks called **pistes**, numbered 1, 2, 3, etc, and sometimes named as well.

-Pistes contain audio **segments**, recordings of audio.
+Pistes contain audio **segments**.
+A segment is a _location_ of an audio recording, it identifies a recording somewhere on or off the internet.
+Note that the recording itself does not have to be stored anywhere with the piste - the segment points to the audio, it does not contain the audio.

+"Recording" is left under-specified.
 The exact definition of what a recording can be depends on the specific champ.

 Each segment has a **début/start time** within its piste, and a **durée/duration**.
 Segments in a piste cannot overlap, but they can touch at the